robm7/cryptobot/GIT_README.md

 1. Too many active changes, especially in the venv directory which should be excluded
 2. Git identity not configured
-3. Master branch not existing (no commits yet)
+3. Main branch not existing (no commits yet)

 ## Solution Files